-This is a quick and easy pasta dish for with simple ingredients and a little kick of heat from some crushed red pepper flakes.
+This is a quick and easy pasta dish for two with simple ingredients and a little kick of heat from some crushed red pepper flakes.
 Bring the pasta water to a boil while you prep the ingredients for the sauce and, once you add the pasta to cook, the sauce comes together by the time the pasta is tender.

 - 5 ounces bucatini

 - 3 large cloves of garlic, finely chopped

 - 1/2 teaspoon red pepper flakes, or to taste (see note)

 - 3/4 cup tomato puree

 - Bring a large pot of water to a boil, add the bucatini and cook according to package directions.

 - In a large pan, heat the olive oil over medium heat.
 Add the pancetta and cook until it renders it’s fat and starts to turn crispy.
 Add the onions, garlic, and crushed red pepper and cook them for a minute or so, just until the garlic is fragrant.